Von Hippel–Lindau tumor suppressor

 The Von Hippel–Lindau tumor suppressor also known as pVHL is a protein that, in humans, is encoded by the VHL gene.
-Mutations of the VHL gene are associated with Von Hippel–Lindau disease.
+Mutations of the VHL gene are associated with Von Hippel–Lindau disease, which is characterized by hemangioblastomas of the brain, spinal cord and retina.
+It is also associated with kidney and pancreatic lesions.

 Function

 The protein encoded by the VHL gene is the substrate recognition component of a protein complex that includes elongin B, elongin C, and cullin-2, and possesses E3 ubiquitin ligase activity.
 This complex is involved in the ubiquitination and subsequent degradation of hypoxia-inducible factors (HIFs), which are transcription factors that play a central role regulating gene expression in response to changing oxygen levels.
 RNA polymerase II subunit POLR2G/RPB7 is also reported to be a target of this protein.
 Alternatively spliced transcript variants encoding distinct isoforms have been observed.

 The resultant protein is produced in two forms, an 18 kDa and a 30 kDa protein that functions as a tumor suppressor.
 The main action of the VHL protein is thought to be its E3 ubiquitin ligase activity that results in specific target proteins being 'marked' for degradation.

 The most researched of these targets is hypoxia inducible factor 1a (HIF1a), a transcription factor that induces the expression of a number of angiogenesis related factors.

 HIFs are necessary for tumor growth because most cancers demand high metabolic activity and are only supplied by structurally or functionally inadequate vasculature.
 Activation of HIFs allow for enhanced angiogenesis, which in turn allow for increased glucose uptake.
 While HIFs are mostly active in hypoxic conditions, VHL-defective renal carcinoma cells show constitutive activation of HIF even in oxygenated environments.

 It is clear that VHL and HIFs interact closely.
 Firstly, all renal cell carcinoma mutations in VHL that have been tested affect the protein's ability to modify HIF.
 Additionally, HIF activation can be detected in the earliest events in tumorigenesis in patients with VHL syndrome.
 In normal cells in hypoxic conditions, HIF1A is activated with little activation of HIF2A.
 However, in tumors the balance of HIF1A and HIF2A is tipped towards HIF2A.
 While HIF1A serves as a pro-apoptotic factor, HIF2A interacts with cyclin D1.
 This leads to increased survival due to lower rates of apoptosis and increased proliferation due to the activation of cyclin D1.
 Recent genome-wide analysis (GWAS) of HIF binding in kidney cancer showed that HIF1A binds upstream of majorly good prognosis genes, while HIF2A binds upstream to majorly poor prognosis genes.
 This indicates that the HIF transcription factor distribution in kidney cancer is of major importance in determining the outcome of the patients.